nuvious/UPNPseudograph/Whitepaper.md

 ## Encryption and Steganography

 In this implementation, RSA 2048 and 4096 were tested.
 The key encapsulation used by SecretPixel was PBKDF2HMAC, and the data was encrypted with AES 256 CBC.
-A seed is constructed using the image dimensions, and the order of LSB embedding is determined by shuffling the indicators of the pixels.
+A seed is constructed using the image dimensions, and the order of LSB embedding is determined by shuffling the indices of the pixels.

 ## Payload Construction